 We don’t know if he takes the same truck every job so we couldn’t stick a tracker on it.
 I back up so as to see the front of the building.
 I’m the eyes on the street looking for him.

 Elle has the sense to go up and out down the alley to the right avoiding any new vehicles coming in.
-I see her at the corner, she crosses the street and is facing the building from the strip center side, takes a spot on the edge next to the drycleaners, which is now open.
+I see her at the corner, she crosses the street and is facing the building from the strip center side, takes a spot on the edge next to the drycleaners.
 She’s not going to take a shot from there, it’s a precaution should our target skip parking in the basement.

 Dunwoody and the Suit lay out blueprints on the hood of Dunwoody’s truck.
 There’s conversation and fingers pointing out whatever on the blueprint.
 Then Dunwoody shakes his head.
 Then something interesting.